am852410/Project-2/README.md

 Name of the taco:

-Name of the chef(for stretch goal this will be the logged in users name):
+Name of the recipe creator (for stretch goal this will be the logged in users name):

-Date(stretch goal use moment.js to get current date automatically): Month/Year
+Date (stretch goal use moment.js to get current date automatically): Month/Year

 Picture of the finished taco and beer pairing (url):